ApolinarO/SDR/Spikes/Download Web Data Spikes/README.md

 	file name[year1-year2].ZPT,url

-    - In this process, be sure to download the _Dual-Energy X-ray Absorptiometry - Whole Body_ data set.
+    - In this step, ignore the  _Dual-Energy X-ray Absorptiometry - Whole Body_ data set.

+# About the program

 ## RDC Only